Asyan77/DHL-Integration-DigitalGenius-/README.md

 After cloning this repo, make sure to run `npm install`.
 To run the app, type `npm run dev` in the root directory.

+## Notes

+Make sure to properly capitalize the city you're searching for!